microsoft/pyright/client/typeshed-fallback/README.md

 This test is shallow — it verifies that all stubs can be imported but doesn't check whether stubs match their implementation (in the Python standard library or a third-party package).
-It has a blacklist of modules that are not tested at all, which also lives in the tests directory.
+It has an exclude list of modules that are not tested at all, which also lives in the tests directory.

 If you are in the typeshed repo that is submodule of the